James Outman Preview, Player Props: Dodgers vs. Marlins

 James Outman At The Plate

-- Outman has picked up an RBI in 27.6% of his games this year, with more than one RBI in 11.8% of his games.
-He has also driven in three or more runs in five contests.
+- Outman has had at least one RBI in 28.1% of his games this year (36 of 128), with more than one RBI 16 times (12.5%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.